dimaportenko/telescope-simulators.nvim/README.md

 # telescope-simulators.nvim

-A [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension to open iOS simulators and Android emulators.
+Welcome to the **telescope-simulators.nvim** a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension!
+This extension is designed to make it easy to open iOS simulators and Android emulators directly from within the Neovim text editor.
+You can quickly launch simulators and emulators without having to leave the comfort of your text editor.
+Whether you're developing mobile apps or simply testing your code, this extension will save you time and improve your workflow.
+Get ready to take your mobile development experience to the next level with **telescope-simulators.nvim**!

 ![demo](https://raw.githubusercontent.com/dimaportenko/telescope-simulators.nvim/main/docs/demo.gif)